Bring Your Own Bottle

 Expandable List

-Participating in university events such as welcome week to spread awareness of campaign (Ongoing)
+- Participating in university events such as Welcome Week to spread awareness of campaign (Ongoing)

-Hosting of events and engagement campaigns (Ongoing)
+- Hosting of events and engagement campaigns (Ongoing)

-Involvement with student experiential learning projects
+- Involvement with student experiential learning projects:

 - SUSTAIN 3S03 (Fall 2022)

-- SUSTAIN 4S06 (Winter 2022, report coming soon)
+- SUSTAIN 4S06 (Winter 2022)

-Creation of an interactive map of water refill stations on McMaster’s Westdale Campus (Completed August 2022)
+- Creation of an interactive map of water refill stations on McMaster’s Westdale Campus (Completed August 2022)

-Installation of BYOB signage throughout campus (Completed September 2022)
+- Installation of BYOB signage throughout campus (Completed September 2022)

-Redesigned water fountain testing program for efficiency (Completed September 2022)
+- Redesigned water fountain testing program for efficiency (Completed September 2022)

-Communication to incoming residence students through residence life (Annually)
+- Communication to incoming residence students through residence life (Annually)

 Why Reusable Bottles?